 Ms. Nicole attended Montessori school as a child.
 She came upon IMS while looking for an alternative preschool option for her youngest child.
 As she toured the school she was thrilled to see the materials she remembered using.
 While going through the classrooms she was impressed with how hard the children were working, the variety of activities, that there was something for everyone.
 She loves the philosophy and the self-direction as well as the opportunity for each child to follow their own interests.

 Ms. Nicole appreciates the level of education, dedication, different background and passion that’s evident in the staff at IMS.
 She likes the small community, the ability to work together with parents and getting to know them on a level that enables her to work with their children more effectively.

-This is Ms. Shweta’s fourth year at Issaquah Montessori School.
+Ms. Shweta joined the staff at Issaquah Montessori School in 2012.
 She was born and brought up in India.
 Her family moved to the Issaquah area 13 years ago for her husband’s work.
 She obtained both a Bachelor’s degree and a Master’s degree in English Literature in India, and earned an American Montessori Society Early Childhood credential from The Montessori Center for Teacher Education in Bellevue, Washington.

 The main thing that attracts Ms. Shweta most in the Montessori philosophy is the respect for children.
 She is looking forward to learning and growing along with the children.

-Ms. Shweta lives in Sammamish with her husband and two young daughters.
+Ms. Shweta lives in Sammamish with her husband and two daughters.

 Ms. Uma has been a valued member of the Issaquah Montessori community since the fall of 2011.
 She’s worked in both the toddler and primary classrooms as an assistant teacher.
 She returned March 2021 to help out where needed.
 Ms. Uma holds a Bachelor’s degree in Computer Science and Engineering.